Kaspersky Lab: Products and services

 Kaspersky Lab develops and markets antivirus, internet security, password management, endpoint security, and other cybersecurity products and services.
 It is the fourth or fifth largest endpoint security vendor and the third largest consumer IT security software company.
 It is the sixth largest overall IT security company.
-Its revenues are about 15 percent from Russian companies domestically, one-third from European organizations and one-fourth from U.S. organizations.
+Its revenues are about 15 percent from Russian companies domestically, one-third from European organizations and one-fourth from US organizations.
 The software has about 400 million users in all.

 Kaspersky's consumer software include the Antivirus, Internet Security and Total Security products.
 The Antivirus software includes malware protection, monitors the PC for suspicious program behavior, and warns users about potentially dangerous websites.
 The Internet Security software adds privacy features, parental controls, anti-phishing tools.
 Total Security adds parental controls, adult website filters, diagnostic tools, a Password Manager application, and other features.
+Since 2023, the new lineup was introduced, with Kaspersky Basic, Plus and Premium replacing Antivirus, Internet Security and Total Security.
 Kaspersky's software is available for Macs, PCs, Android, iOS, Windows Mobile, BlackBerry and Symbian.

-For businesses, the company markets the Kaspersky Endpoint Security for Business suite.
+For businesses, the company has developed Kaspersky Industrial CyberSecurity for OT environments, and Kaspersky Hybrid Cloud Security for container infrastructures.
+Detection and response solutions include Kaspersky Next XDR Expert, Kaspersky Next EDR Optimum, and Kaspersky SIEM for centralized security monitoring.
+The company markets the Kaspersky Endpoint Security for Business suite.
 It includes a centralized user interface and management application called the Kaspersky Security Center.
 The cybersecurity software itself is called the Kaspersky Security Network.
 The Kaspersky Administration KitSecurity Center manages configuration, installation and remote use.
 The business suite also has quarantine, reporting, and other features.
 Its software product for businesses with 25 staff or less is called Kaspersky Small Office Security (KSOS).
 Within the suite are products specifically for virtualization security, mobile security, and fraud protection among others.
 Kaspersky also develops a free tool that helps businesses gain access to Windows devices that are infected by ransomware.
+In 2017, KasperskyOS, a secure operating system, was released, and in 2021, Kaspersky IoT Secure Gateway 100 for IoT was introduced based on it.
+Among cloud solutions, Kaspersky Hybrid Cloud Security protects cloud infrastructures, and Kaspersky SD-WAN ensures secure corporate networks.